PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-7-maintenance-release.md

 In version 8.1.7, you will find several improvements.
 Some of the most notable ones are:

 - Thanks to [@webeshop](https://github.com/PrestaShop/PrestaShop/pull/34823), when you duplicate a product, the product date is now correctly set to the current date. ([#34823](https://github.com/PrestaShop/PrestaShop/pull/34823))
-- Export button is now available on the product page.
+- The export button is now available on the product page.
 Thank you, [@ChronoBrake](https://github.com/ChronoBrake). ([#35488](https://github.com/PrestaShop/PrestaShop/pull/35488)).
 - [@mattgoud](https://github.com/mattgoud) has improved the product page responsiveness. ([#35775](https://github.com/PrestaShop/PrestaShop/pull/35775)).
 - The wording related to managing pack products has been improved by [@Hlavtox](https://github.com/Hlavtox). ([#35434](https://github.com/PrestaShop/PrestaShop/pull/35434)).
-- Size of fields meta_title and meta_description has been corrected by [@M0rgan01](https://github.com/M0rgan01). ([#35564](https://github.com/PrestaShop/PrestaShop/pull/35564)).
+- The field size for meta_title and meta_description has been corrected by [@M0rgan01](https://github.com/M0rgan01). ([#35564](https://github.com/PrestaShop/PrestaShop/pull/35564)).
 - [@jolelievre](https://github.com/jolelievre) fixed miscellaneous bugs on the new product page related to combinations and features management. ([#36244](https://github.com/PrestaShop/PrestaShop/pull/36244)).

 Improvements above should make your daily work with managing products easier and more efficient.

 Apart from the ones mentioned above, there are other notable improvements in this version.
-One worth mentioning is the improvement of the performance for cart rules.
-You can check more details in the [pull request](https://github.com/PrestaShop/PrestaShop/pull/35962) by [@ShaiMagal](https://github.com/ShaiMagal), also, to make life easier for developers, the `EntitySearchInput` component [is now available](https://github.com/PrestaShop/PrestaShop/pull/36306) in the `window.prestashop.component` thanks to [@thomasDelaporte](https://github.com/thomasDelaporte).
+One worth mentioning is the cart rules performance improvement.
+You can check for more details in the [pull request](https://github.com/PrestaShop/PrestaShop/pull/35962) by [@ShaiMagal](https://github.com/ShaiMagal).
+Also, to make life easier for developers, the `EntitySearchInput` component [is now available](https://github.com/PrestaShop/PrestaShop/pull/36306) in the `window.prestashop.component` thanks to [@thomasDelaporte](https://github.com/thomasDelaporte).

-Make sure to check the [full list of them](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.7+label%3ARefactoring%2CImprovement).
+Make sure to check the [full list here](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.7+label%3ARefactoring%2CImprovement).

 ### PrestaShop 8.1.7 is now available for you